Osteoarthritis in Cats

 Overview

-Osteoarthritis (OA) is a chronic degenerative disease resulting in changes to the tissues that comprise a joint, such as cartilage, joint capsule, and surrounding bone.
-OA can develop due to a primary problem with the joint (excess force or abnormal shape) or may develop through wear-and-tear activities of daily life.
-The primary cause of OA often cannot be identified in cats and the disease is less well understood compared to dogs.
+OA can develop due to a primary problem with the joint (excess force, instability, trauma, or abnormal shape) or may develop through wear-and-tear activities of daily life.
+The primary cause of OA often cannot be identified in cats and the disease is less understood than dogs.

 Signs & Symptoms